|Rehearsal for Brandenburg Concerto No. 1 (photo by Kyle Fink)|

-Incidentally, there's always a question – one of many – about the order to program all six of these in: Bach numbered them specifically 1 through 6, but did that mean he expected them to be performed that way?
+And yes, what about the order they're performed in?
+Bach numbered them specifically #1 through #6, but did that mean he expected them to be performed in numerical order?
 No. Did he expect them to be performed as a complete set?
 Unlikely.
 So what to do?

 Peter told me they're going with this order: the 3rd, 4th, and 1st on the first half, and the 5th, 6th, and 2nd on the second.

 * * ** *** ***** ******** ***** *** ** * *

 This is a collection of six works, each one different from the other, and scored for (as Bach wrote himself on the dedication page) “diverse instruments.”
 They're not all Violin Concertos, say, the way Vivaldi wrote “The Four Seasons,” and they're not like those sets of six or a dozen concertos for the same instrumental soloist as most composers did at the time.